SharePoint/sp-dev-docs/docs/schema/applyelementmanifests-element-upgradeactionsgroup-groupapphostwebfeatures.md

 ms.date: 06/14/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: 060aa8d2-a12a-ff26-2ca4-ebf9b6dc88f1
 ---

 # ApplyElementManifests element (UpgradeActionsGroup group)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information